 - Personally, I preferred putting the pot up on the toilet paper roll before I started painting.
 Then I didn’t risk ruining the paint when I put it up later.

 When you’re finished, you can either fill it with silk flowers or use it to plant herbs or flowers.

 This DIY craft is a great way to bring a bit of spring into your home.
-It’s also a great bonding activity for families with kids of all ages.
+It also makes an excellent summer-themed craft project.
+Either way, it’s a great bonding activity for families with kids of all ages.